 As your youngster progresses through each of these five developmental milestones, I’ll show you the barriers I personally encountered (and worked around) as a person with cerebral palsy (CP) and the options you and your youngster can consider for your own “workarounds.”

-Specifically, I have divided the 11 NCDG competencies for your high school student into two sets of 10 disability-focused articles.
+Specifically, I have divided the 10 NCDG competencies for your elementary school student into two sets of 10 disability-focused articles.
 One set is based on self-confidence, and the other set is focused on competitive advantage for your elementary school youngster:

 10 career builders which foster your youngster’s self-confidence.
 These include developing: